jgstew/remote_relevance/README.md

-*NOTE:* This does not actually work yet.
-Still in initial development.
-See proof of concept work in python folder
+*NOTE:* Right now the proof of concept in the python folder is working

 # remote-relevance
 Evaluate relevance on remote systems using BigFix actions.